philou/philou.github.com/_posts/2019-02-15-using-event-storming-and-ddd-to-prototype-microservices-and-nfrs-1.markdown

 #### 2. Materialize your processes

-To materialize your services or processes on the board, use wool, as you did for functional areas. (cf post [Identify Functional Areas](https://docs.google.com/document/d/1gaxZ0a3Cd1mEpZJueJvUhHCHl2mUvMTtvlGIc39SXNk/edit#heading=h.j69e4b2pek7v) ) It's better to use wool of a different color.
+To materialize your services or processes on the board, use wool, as you did for bounded contexts. (cf post [Identify Bounded Contexts](/drafting-a-functional-architecture-vision-with-ddd-event-storming-part-1/) ) It's better to use wool of a different color.

 > 💡 Use wool, scissors and scotch tape to materialize services on your Event Storming board.